Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Conclusion

-\paragraph{Conclusion.}
+\section{Conclusion}

-We propose a realistic configuration to trap an electron at high temperature (100 K - 300 K) using decoherence in an electron-pocket configuration.
-The trapping is achieved in less than 2 ps with a probability $\rho_{33}$ depending on the temperature.
-At $T = 100$ K, 200 K, 300 K the trapping probability is $\rho_{33}=83$\%, $\rho_{33}=74$\%, $\rho_{33}=67$\%, respectively.
-Our model can be used to implement an efficient electrically driven single photon source operating at wavelengths $\lambda = 1.3 - 1.5$ $\mu$m and between 100 K and 300 K.
+We propose a realistic configuration to trap an electron at high temperature (100 K - 300 K) by taking advantage of the interplay between quantum interference and decoherence in an electron-pocket configuration.
+We would like to emphasize that the electron trapping takes place as a result of the interplay of both decoherence and quantum interference.
+Neither quantum interference nor decoherence alone can achieve electron trapping.
+In addition, as mentioned previously, the electron will require two LO phonons in addition to one LA phonon to be able to escape to the other QDs.
+The trapping is achieved with a probability $\rho_{33}$ depending on the temperature.
+At $T = 100$ K, 200 K, 300 K the trapping probability is $\rho_{33}=70$\%, 63\%, and 58\%, respectively.